-This thesis statement is, in fact, argumentative.
-Notice the use of the word "should" in this thesis.
-That's a clue that tells you this thesis is advocating for action to be taken-someone should do something.
+Notice the use of the word "should."
+That's a clue.
+It tells you that this is advocating for action to be taken - someone should do something.
 You immediately know that this is an argumentative claim because you might argue that readers should do what it says, while someone else might disagree.